searchx-framework/searchx-backend/README.md

     ```

 ## Search Providers
 You can install the supported search providers as follows.
+See the [configuration section](#configuration) for how to configure which search provider is used by default.

 ### Elasticsearch
 Execute the [Elasticsearch installation instructions](https://www.elastic.co/guide/en/elasticsearch/reference/6.2/deb.html).